hpyproject/hpy/docs/index.rst

-  - it provides an improved debugging experience: in "debug mode", HPy actively checks for many common mistakes such as reference leaks and invalide usage of objects after they have been deleted.
+  - it provides an improved debugging experience: in "debug mode", HPy actively checks for many common mistakes such as reference leaks and invalid usage of objects after they have been deleted.
 It is possible to turn the "debug mode" on at startup time, without needing to recompile the CPython nor the extension itself